oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Web advertisements may be used by threat actors to deliver malicious code or to attempt to phish legitimate users.

 The ACSC recommends blocking browsers from processing web advertisements as part of the Essential Eight.
 Microsoft Edge's native web advertisement capability is limited and does not provide an effective mitigation against the risk of malicious web advertisement.
 Edge supports third-party add-ons to provide greater web advertisement blocking with examples including uBlock Origin and Ad Block Plus.
 However, please note that the DTA does not explicitly recommend either product or other third-party add-ons.
-Instead, agencies should perform their own risk-based assessment prior to using them as part of a blueprint deployment.
+Instead, organisations should perform their own risk-based assessment prior to using them as part of a blueprint deployment.

-If supported by their existing web content filtering implementations, agencies may also implement web advertisement blocking at the proxy level for additional protection against web advertisement-based threats.
+If supported by their existing web content filtering implementations, organisations may also implement web advertisement blocking at the proxy level for additional protection against web advertisement-based threats.

-Web Advertisement Blocking Design Decisions for all agencies and implementation types.
+Web Advertisement Blocking Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---